ARM-software/arm-systemready/security-extension/README.md

 ## Release details
  - Code Quality: v1.0 BETA-0
  - **The latest pre-built release of the Security Extension ACS is available for download here: [v21.07_REL1.0_BETA-0](https://github.com/stuyoder/arm-systemready/tree/security-extension-acs-beta0/security-extension/prebuilt_images/v21.07_REL1.0_BETA-0)**
- - The Security Extension tests are written for version 1.1 of the BBR specification.
+ - The Security Extension tests are written for version 1.1 of the BBSR specification.
  - The compliance suite is not a substitute for design verification.
  - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.
+ - Limitations
+     - This release is limited to the security extension ACS tests only.
+It is not suported to use this release for SystemReady ES and IR band testing.
+See the SystemReady ACS page for links to the latest SystemReady IR and ES tests.
+     - This release covers the TCG2 protocol tests for systems that implement TPM 2.0 (R230_BBSR).
+Test coverage for the additional measured boot requirements specified in BBSR (R170 - R210) will be covered in a future release.

 ## Steps to build SystemReady Security Extension ACS live image